-Professionals with entrepreneurial experience are eligible to apply for the business visa to set up their own businesses in the UAE.
-Applicants can easily submit official documents of their projects through the UAE website for obtaining the Golden Visa.
+Professionals with entrepreneurial experience are eligible to apply for a business visa to set up their own businesses in the UAE.
+Applicants can easily submit official documents of their projects through the UAE website to obtain the Golden Visa.

-This type of residence permit is valid for five years, with the option to renew.
+This type of Golden Visa is valid for five years, with the option to renew.
 While setting things up, the entrepreneur is allowed a multi-entry visa for six months, renewable for another six months.
 The long-term five-year visa includes the spouse and children, a business partner, and three executives.

-The UAE also offers a 10-year renewable residence option for people with specialized talents.
-This includes researchers and specialists in the fields of science and knowledge such as doctors, scientists, inventors, as well as creative individuals in the field of culture and art.
+The UAE also offers a 10-year renewable Golden Visa option for people with specialized talents.
+This includes researchers and specialists in the fields of science and knowledge, such as doctors, scientists, and inventors, as well as creative individuals in the field of culture and art.

 This visa advantage extends to your spouse and children.
 All categories are required to have a valid employment contract in a specialized priority field in the UAE.